 ASP.NET MVC Interview Questions and Answers

-In this article, I am going to discuss the most frequently asked MVC Interview Questions and answers.
-Let’s start the discussion with most frequently asked MVC Interview questions.
+In this article, I am going to discuss the most frequently asked ASP.NET MVC Interview Questions with answers.
+As part of this article, we are going to discuss the following ASP.NET MVC Interview Questions and Answers.

 Explain MVC (Model-View-Controller) in general?